 "I am transferring the registration to Sao Paulo state again, since I returned to my hometown where I work as a consultant.
 In the inspection, for state transference, we did not find the frame number, on the right side, that was suposed to be the same.
-As the engine is original, I did not have trouble transferring it.
-That's a CJ-3B 43 years history!"
+As the engine, a Hurricane in perfect condition (190K JPEG), is original, I did not have trouble transferring it.
+That's a CJ-3B 43-year history!"

 "I live in Texas.
 I recently purchased a 1954 Willys, serial number tag shows 454 GB2 41127.
 Engine serial number I have shows "1T41301" which is puzzling based on the other numbers I see in the list.
 I'm sure it is a 134, just don't know if maybe it was originally out of a truck..."

 "We are in Seguin, Texas.
 John's parents bought the '54 CJ-3B in 1985 and they used it on their farm.
 John bought it in 2011 and it was restored in 2013.
 The engine is original, but we had it rebuilt during the restoration.
 It was changed from a 6-volt to 12-volt system.
 Serial number is 454GB2 37651."

 See more photos: a rear view (270K JPEG), some before shots (120K JPEG), and the tub (180K JPEG).